icon icon

 Here is the method:

-For instance, if their present bedtime is 7 p.m. and daylight savings will alter it to 8 p.m., move bedtime to 7:45 p.m. a few days before the change.
-Then, move it to 7:30 p.m. the following day, and so on until the new time seems natural.
+For instance, if their current bedtime is 7 p.m. and daylight saving time will shift it to 8 p.m., move the bedtime to 7:45 p.m. a few days before the change.
+Then move it to 7:30 p.m. the following day, and continue until the new time feels natural.

 2. Follow a Regular Program: Parent Child Relationship

 Toddlers are creatures of habit and adore regularity.
-Maintaining your current bedtime schedule as much as feasible can help you survive daylight savings.
+Maintaining your current bedtime schedule as much as possible can help you adjust to daylight saving time.
 Even with the clock change, these familiar activities—bathing, brushing teeth, reading a bedtime story, or singing a song—will help your child know it’s bedtime.

 Maintaining the same schedule will give them peace of mind and enable them to enter their new life more gently.